wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       The second phase of each match is called the Teleoperated Period (teleop) and consists of drivers controlling their robots.

    topic
-      A named data channel in :term:`NetworkTables`.
+      In :term:`NetworkTables`, a named data channel.

    torque
       A force applied at a distance from some axis of rotation